tsaie79/vk-cmd/README.md

-# Docker image of virtual-kubelet-cmd
+# Docker Image for Virtual-Kubelet-Cmd
-Vk-cmd is the Docker image of [virtual-kubelet-cmd](https://github.com/tsaie79/virtual-kubelet-cmd), which is a BASH command provider for Virtual Kubelet.
-The image is built with reference to [KinD](https://github.com/kubernetes-sigs/kind).
+This repository contains the Docker image for [virtual-kubelet-cmd](https://github.com/tsaie79/virtual-kubelet-cmd), a BASH command provider for Virtual Kubelet.
+The image construction process is based on the [KinD](https://github.com/kubernetes-sigs/kind) project guidelines.

 # Purpose
 This repository contains the `virtual-kubelet-cmd` binary along with its necessary files.
 When a container is instantiated from this image, a `vk-cmd` directory is created.
 The binary and its associated files are then copied into this directory.
 Users execute `vk-cmd` by utilizing the scripts located in the `run` directory.